 It is worth noting that EonCoat was the only coating system without VOCs, HAPs, or Toxins.
 We were also 100% free of zinc, heavy metals, & isocyanates.
 No other coating met all those standards in these tests.
 EonCoat was also one of the two single-coat systems.
 Sherwin Williams, Carboline, & PPG all had multiple coat systems.

 Let’s first look at the “X” Scribed panels.
 The pictures tell the story.
-The image below shows the results after 18 months of the toughest real-world conditions.
+The image to the right shows the results after 18 months of the toughest real-world conditions.

-Below are the results for the welded panels.
+To the left are the results for the welded panels.
+These test panels were welded and left exposed to the elements for 18 months.
+During the 18 months, they were sprayed with sea water every 4 hours around the clock.
 NASA uses this test because welds are known to be the weak link of any structure when it comes to corrosion.
 The results prove this.
 See that only EonCoat survived this toughest of all tests.